GembaRed Wheel Setup Guides

 60 W power adapter

-*we tested this one and found it to be low flicker and low EMF*
+*we tested these ones and found them to be low flicker and low EMF*

 (be sure to add-in the recommended power cord)